pentacore/DAT257/README.md

 ### Adding a dependency
 Adding a dependency is as easy as adding one of the following into the designated `build.gradle.kts` file in the dependencies field. \
+These dependencies can either be kotlin dependencies or even java dependencies (Kotlin can use both types). \
-The rows are formatted like this: `%TYPE_OF_DEPENDENCY%("%DEPENDENCY%:%VERSION%")` examples follows below
+The rows are formatted like this: `%TYPE_OF_DEPENDENCY%("%DEPENDENCY%:%VERSION%")` examples follows below.

 #### For the end product
 `implementation("ch.qos.logback:logback-classic:1.2.3")`